looker/hackernews/01_intro.md

 Unfortunately, there is no obvious way, in the data to see the split.

 Sometimes, just picking a somewhat arbitrary threshold will help us find it.
 In this case, I'm going to pick 7 as a threshold for an interesting story.
-Later, we can investigate different thresholds, but for now, I'm going ot say if a story has a score of 7 or more, it's interesting.
+Later, we can investigate different thresholds, but for now, I'm going to say if a story has a score of 7 or more, it's interesting.

 Let's build a new dimension.
 In LookML.
-Note We can reuse the score definition (${score}) in the main model to create score_7_plus.
+Note we can reuse the score definition (${score}) in the main model to create score_7_plus.

 ```
   - dimension: score_7_plus